-While, therefore, the British system of administration made the old mititarist-feudal political order defunct and superfluous; while the functions of the Rajas, the Naduvazhis, the Desavazhis, etc., were entirely taken over by British civilians, the shares of the produce, which these incumbents to administrative offices were receiving in return for the services rendered by them, were greatly increased.
+his, etc. were entirely taken over by British civilians, the shares of the produce which these incumbents to administrative offices were receiving in return for the services rendered by them, were greatly increased.
 They thus became real parasites in the full sense of the term.
-However, they were parasite only in relation to the people of Kerala and not in relation to the British rulers to whom they rendered 'distinguished service'.
-For, it was through these loyal supporters of their rule that the British were able to squeeze the last pie out of the peasants; it was through this continuous exploitation of the peasantry that they could be forced to produce such raw materials as imperialism required; it was through this exploitation and the subsequent pauperization of the rural population that imperialism could get cheap labour for its plantations and mines in all parts of the world as well as cannon-fodder in times of war.
-The proud successors of the Cheras and the Perumals had become loyal, obedient agents of an alien rule whose existence was the only reason for their own survival.
+They however were parasites only in relation to the people of Kerala and not in relation to the British rulers for whom they rendered distinguished service.
+For, it was through these loval supporters of their rule that the British could sqeeze the last pie from the hands of the peasants; it was through this continuous exploitation of the peasantry that they could be forced to produce such raw materials as imperialism required; it was through this exploitation and the consequent pauperisation of the rural population that imperialism could get cheap labour for its plantations and mines in all parts of the world as well as cannon fodder in times of war.
+The proud successors of the Cheras and the Perumals had thus become loval and obedient agents of an alien rule whose existence is the only reason for their own survival.

-All these transformations in the socio-economic order have led to a steady and continuous pauperization of our people.
-The 150 years of British rule were years in which, first the poor peasant, then the middle peasant, finally sections of the rich peasant and landlords too lost their proprietary rights on the land and had to leave their villages in search of jobs to all parts of India, as well as to such foreign lands as Burma, Malaya, Ceylon, etc. A good chunk of the Indian labourers in Ceylon, Burma and Malaya are drawn from among the Malayalees; so do a good chunk of the Malayalee middle class go out as clerks all over India; the industrial proletariat of Coimbatore, Madras, Bombay, etc., also contain their own quota of Malayalees.
-It will not be an exaggeration to say that for every 12 Malayalees living in Kerala, one is an emigrant in various parts of India and the rest of the world.
+All these transformations in the socio-economic order have led to a steady and continuous pauperisation of our people.

+The 150 years of British rule were years in which, first the poor peasant, then the middle peasant, then again the rich peasant and sections of the landlords lost their proprietory rights on the land and had to leave their country in search of jobs in all parts of India as well as in such foreign lands as Burma, Malaya, Ceylon, etc. A good chunk of the Indian labourers in Ceylon, Burma and Malaya are drawn from among the Malayalees; so do a gook chunk of the Malayalee middle class go out as clerks all over India and the industrial proletariat of Coimbatore, Madras, Bombay etc., also contain their own quota of Malayalees.
+It will not be an exaggeration to say that, for every 12 Malayalees living in Kerala, one is an emigrant in various parts of India and the rest of the world.

-While this process was originally confined to the peasant and other toiling classes, the years of the First World War brought into it several families of old feudal landlords also.
-The inflation due to the First World War and the immediate post-war years put a tremendous amount of money in the hands of the big landlords who used it for lending to medium and small landlords, or for buying their lands outright.
-Since, however, there was not sufficient money in their hands to buy all that was available, many landlords borrowed a good portion of their requirements at rates of interest paid in those days of high prices of agricultural commodities.
-The crash of 1929 shattered all their hopes of making a profit on borrowed capital; not only did the land, bought with borrowed capital, fail to yield any profits but interest on borrowed capital beagan to eat up the rent on lands traditionally owned by them and passed from generation to generation.
-The process of family budgets getting unbalanced; depending on the usurer not only to pay off past debts but to meet current expenses as well; mortgaging of land; being forced to sell land; getting insolvent, etc., started in the case of big feudal landlords also.
+While this process was originally confined to the peasant and other toiling classes, the years of the First World War have also brought several families of big landlords into it.
+The inflation of the First World War and the immediate postwar years put a tremendous amount of money in the hands of these big landlords and they used it for lending to medium and small landlords or for buying their lands outright.
+Since however there was not sufficient money in their hands to buy all that was available, many of these landlords borrowed a good portion of their requirements at rates of interest that paid in those days of high prices of agricultural commodities.
+The crash of 1929 shattered all their hopes of making a profit on borrowed capital; not only did the land, bought with borrowed capital, fail to yield any profits but interest on borrowed capital began to eat up the rent on lands traditionally owned by them and passed from generation to generation.
+The process of family budgets getting unbalanced, depending on the usurer not only to pay off past debts, but to meet current expenses as well, mortgaging of land, being forced to sell land, getting insolvent etc. started in the case of big feudal landlords also.
 The result is that today in the ranks of the emigrant Malavalees seeking jobs outside can be found members of the old feudal landlord families.